Frequently Asked Questions

 - June - Start application process and schedule a fall campus visit.

 - October - Submit your FAFSA starting October 1.
-Submit your Leadership Scholarship Application before the final deadline of October 15.

 - November - Attend Preview Weekend.
 Financial Aid Awards are emailed out.